asdf-format/asdf/docs/asdf/developer_overview.rst

 expected to grow organically so at the moment it should not be considered complete or comprehensive.

-The design is somewhat complicated by the fact that in using pyyaml and jsonschema, one uses them by supplying code for these libraries to use, and without becoming familiar with how these packages work, the operation of the asdf internals isn't always very clear.
-This will try to provide a small amount of context for these package to illuminate how the code in asdf interacts with them.
+Understanding the design is complicated by the fact that the library effectively inserts custom methods or classes into the objects that the pyyaml and jsonschema libraries use.
+Understanding what is going on thus means having some understanding of the relevant parts of the internals of both of those libraries.
+This overview will try to provide a small amount of context for these package to illuminate how the code in asdf interacts with them.

 There are at least two ways of outlining the design.
 One is to give high level overviews of the various modules and how they interact with other modules.
 The